uptonking/note4yaoo/pattern-local-first-drawbacks.md

 ## There can be conflicts

+- The default in many offline first databases is a deterministic(不可抗拒的；不可逆转的) conflict resolution strategy.
+  - Both conflicting versions of the document are kept in the storage and when you query for the document, a winner is determined by comparing the hashes of the document and only the winning document is returned.
+  - Because the comparison is deterministic, all clients and servers will always pick the same winner.
+  - This kind of resolution only works when it is not that important that one of the document changes gets dropped.
+  - Because conflicts are rare, this might be a viable solution for some use cases.
+- A better resolution can be applied by listening to the changestream of the database.
+  - The changestream emits an event each time a write happens to the database.
+  - The event contains information about the written document and also a flag if there is a conflicting version.
+  - For each event with a conflict, you fetch all versions for that document and create a new document that contains the winning state.
+  - With that you can implement pretty complex conflict resolution strategies, but you have to manually code it for each collection of documents.
+- Instead of the solving conflict once at every client, it can be made a bit easier by solely relying on the backend.
+  - This can be done when all of your clients replicate with the same single backend server.
+  - With RxDB's Graphql Replication each client side change is sent to the server where conflicts can be resolved and the winning document can be sent back to the clients.
+- Sometimes there is no way to solve a conflict with code.
+  - If your users edit text based documents or images, often only the users themselves can decide how the winning revision has to look.
+  - For these cases, you have to implement complex UI parts where the users can inspect the conflict and manage its resolution.
+- You do not have to handle conflicts if they cannot happen in the first place.
+  - You can achieve that by designing a write only database where existing documents cannot be touched.
+  - Instead of storing the current state in a single document, you store all the events that lead to the current state.
+  - Sometimes called the "everything is a delta" strategy, others would call it **Event Sourcing**.
+  - Like an accountant that does not need an eraser, you append all changes and afterwards aggregate the current state at the client.
+- There is this thing called conflict-free replicated data type, short CRDT.
+  - Using a CRDT library like automerge will magically solve all of your conflict problems.
+  - Until you use it in production where you observe that implementing CRDTs has basically the same complexity as implementing conflict resolution strategies.

 ## Realtime is a lie

 - this "realtime" is not the same as in realtime computing